flame-engine/flame/doc/other_modules/forge2d.md

 `Forge2DGame` provides a simple out of the box solution to propagate contact events.

-There exist multiple ways to go around it.
+There are multiple ways to go around it.
 However, a common approach is to mix a `BodyComponent` with `ContactCallbacks`.

 ```dart